Malakand Levies: Organization

-The Malakand Levies comes under the administrative control of SAFRON Division, Government of Pakistan.
+The Malakand Levies comes under the administrative control of SAFRON, Government of Pakistan.
 The Commandant of Malakand Levies is the commanding officer of 1835 strong force while the Subedar Major is the second high-ranking officer after the commandant.

 When the strength of Levies was sanctioned in the first instance, the pay of a sepoy was Rs.
 9 per month.
 It was increased to Rs.
 121 per month later.
 After World War II, Rs.
 11 per month were sanctioned as clothing allowance.